woraser/coredns/plugin/traffic/README.md

 IP:port pairs:

 :   This will load balance queries for A or AAAA records.
+This will result in handing out exactly
+    one address for a request.

 Domain names:

 :   This will load balance queries for SRV and MX records.
+All original records will be retained,
+    and *traffic* will change the priorities and weights on each of them to give the client, the current preferred backend.

 The actual load-balancing algorithm is straight forward and mostly involves matching up resource records, but see Assignments below for more details.
 The *traffic* plugin has no notion of draining, drop overload and anything that advanced, *it just acts upon assignments*.

-Note the this plugin works with any plugin that returns responses; i.e. *traffic* doesn't mandate a backend storage; it can work with *file*, or *kubernetes*, etc. .
+This plugin works with any plugin that returns responses; i.e. *traffic* doesn't mandate a backend storage; it can work with *file*, or *kubernetes*, etc. .
 You can just overlay this on top of those and have way to steer traffic around.

 ## Syntax